keymetrics/doc-pm2/en/plus/overview.md

 ### Custom Metrics

-Expose the important variables from your Node.js applications source code and display them as performance metrics on the Keymetrics dashboard. **Monitor values that matter.**
+Expose the important variables from your Node.js applications source code and display them as performance metrics on the PM2 Plus dashboard. **Monitor values that matter.**

 ![custom metrics]({{ site.baseurl }}{% link img/plus/personalized.png %})